 This pattern is also featured on tableware like this cereal bowl which comes in black and white or blue and white – £30 from Clementine Mackintosh at Etsy UK.
 Victoria Mae Designs has used the print on a selection of pieces like this china jug – £30 from Etsy UK.
 I actually have a ‘Profiles’ feature about Victoria coming up next week so do keep an eye out for that.
 Finally, the wheel-thrown pottery plates feature a single motif which really stands out – £23.11 from Foxtail Pottery at Etsy UK.
 Most of the tableware pieces I’ve seen are blue or black against white.
 Instead of investing in a whole new dinner set just mix in a few patterned pieces to liven things up a bit.
 These would also work well as a decoration for kitchen shelves, especially the jug which you can display flowers in.

 Tableware Selection from Etsy UK (Picture Affiliate Link)

 Paisley At Liberty London

 If you adore this pattern a good place to shop is Liberty London.
-They have an extensive library of prints with twenty six designs in a selection of colours – earthy, blues, reds, yellows and darker tones.
-Some are re-works of classic archive works while other are modern interpretations.
+They have an extensive library of prints with twenty-six designs in a selection of colours – earthy, blues, reds, yellows and darker tones.
+Some are re-works of classic archive works while others are modern interpretations.
 If you don’t want to make your own outfit don’t worry because there are plenty of fashion items to purchase.
-You can pick up scarves, flip flops, trainers and clothing adorned with this pattern.
+You can pick up scarves, flip flops, trainers, and clothing adorned with this pattern.